 Often this can turn into a game of balancing a cone on the head while walking down a tightrope for HR departments as retaining great talent can get expensive.

 There needs to be a balance between expenditure and expected returns.

 8. Industrial Relations

-Often, this is something that organisations could afford to overlook temporarily.
-But there are certain requirements for creating meaningful relationships with employees, unions, other collectives and their members.
+Often, this is something that organizations could afford to overlook temporarily.
+But there are certain requirements for creating meaningful relationships with employees, unions, other collectives, and their members.